 - “I have come in My Father’s name, and you do not receive Me.”
 (John 5:43)

 Why wasn’t Jesus humble, as the servant (in vs. 7) was?
 The gospels record several haughty words coming from his lips.
 See Luke 19:27, John 6:47, 14:9.
 All these verses and many more, especially in John’s gospel, show that, far from being humble, Jesus thought very highly of himself.

-Response: Jesus epitomized true humility in that He “did not come to be served, but to serve, and to give his life as a ransom for many” (Matt 20:28).
+Response: Yeshua epitomized true humility in that He “did not come to be served, but to serve, and to give his life as a ransom for many” (Matt 20:28).
 Some of the things He said could undoubtedly be considered “haughty” if they were uttered by a mere mortal.
-But Jesus was divine.
-He did not think highly of Himself; he thought soberly of Himself.
+But Yeshua was divine.
+He did not think overly highly of Himself; he thought soberly of Himself.